atolye15/checklist/checklists/setting-up-meta-tags.md

 - [ ] Make sure all relevant Twitter tags have been provided
 twitter:title, twitter:description, twitter:image, twitter:card, twitter:site must be provided.

+- [ ] Make sure og and twitter image sizes are correct.

 - [ ] Canonical url must be included in all pages.

 - [ ] (Optional) Add structured data